GiZano/products-manager/README.md

 # products-manager
-Product management system with GUI (code in Italian)
+Product management system with GUI and possibility to save data(code in Italian)